tokenika/eosfactory/README.md

 Using Python will allow us to build [interactive tutorials](http://eosfactory.io/docs/) for EOS smart-contracts.

+Also, we make sure everything we do is fully compatible with Windows - our toolset will enable you to run an EOS node and interact with it on any operating system, including Windows.

 EOS Factory is still under development.
 We plan to release it before June 2018.